mcheang20/mcheang20.github.io/_portfolio/travelog.md

   <dl class="row col-md-4">
       <dt class="info-col">Devise Authentication</dt>
         <dd>
-          Utilizing the Ruby on Rails platform, a simple solution for authentication was adding the Devise gem.
-This gem handled account creation and session tracking.
+          Utilizing the Ruby on Rails framework, a simple solution for authentication was adding the Devise gem.
+With this gem we area able to handle account creation as well as handling user sessions.
         </dd>
   </dl>
   <dl class="row col-md-4">
-      <dt class="info-col">Ground up notification</dt>
+      <dt class="info-col">Notification using Rails and jQuery</dt>
         <dd>
           A notification system was built and designed using Jquery, Ruby, Javascript, and AJAX.
-This ensured a proper way of creating and sending notifications consistently
+This ensured a proper way of creating and sending notifications consistently.
         </dd>
   </dl>
   <dl class="row col-md-4">